kavishkagihan/Cannon/README.md

 6. Start another listener

-You also can start another listner and get conenctions through that port.
-The port to start the listner on should be given as an argument.
+You also can bind another listeners while listening from this and get connections through that as well.
+The port to start the listener on should be given as an argument.

 `bind 9002`

 ![image](https://user-images.githubusercontent.com/85458014/124819627-db005600-df42-11eb-9cca-36759508af4e.png)

-7. Stop a listener
+7. Kill an active listener

 When you want to stop an active listener you can use the 'kill' command.
 As an argument, the port of the listener should be specified.